 3 Puppy Food Sources to Choose From

-Needless to say, puppies require their own specialised diet; adult dog food is not the right choice for a very young dog.
+Needless to say, growing, active puppies require their own specialised diet; adult dog food is not the right choice for a very young dog.

 You do have choices when it comes to feeding your puppy the best nutritious food possible:

 1. Home-Prepared Puppy Food

 If you go for this option, you really do need to do some extensive research and then spend considerable time in the kitchen making sure that your puppy food recipe contains all the ingredients considered necessary for a balanced canine diet.

 Scraps from the table, or left-overs from the night before are not going to cut it.